If you’re even the least bit serious about SolidWorks API programming, then you need to have a game plan for efficiently doing each of these:

 Major topics include: VBA programming essentials, macro recorder, API Help, SolidWorks API object model, opening and saving documents, configurations, custom properties, selection handling, system and document options, sketch creation, feature creation, feature traversal, feature editing, geometry and topology traversal, and more (if time allows).

-The speed and contents of the course will be adjusted according to the attendees current skill level and automation needs.
-I always modify, remove, or add lessons on the fly as necessary.
+The speed and contents of the course will be adjusted on the fly according to the attendees current skill level and automation needs.
+Most of the content in the last day is chosen by attendees.

-Invoices may be paid by check or credit card.
-If by credit card, an additional 24 USD fee is included.
+Invoices may be paid by check, wire transfer, or credit card.
+If by credit card, an additional 25 USD fee is included.
 Invoices will be sent out shortly after the registration deadline.

 Dates and Times